You must obtain a building consent to install or move all solid and liquid fuel space heaters in your home.

 - Check Environment Canterbury's (ECan) list of authorised solid fuel burners.

-Most burners shown on the list of authorised appliances have had their installation instructions checked and approved by the Council.
+Most burners shown on the list of authorised appliances (external link) have had their installation instructions checked and approved by the Council.

 - Obtain a building consent